Technigo/project-mongo-api/README.md

 - "/restaurants/:name" Filter on name
 - "/restaurants/:id" Filter on id
 - "/cuisines" All cuisines.
 Displays a list of all available cuisine types
-- "/cuisines/:cuisine" Filter on cuisine
+- "/cuisines/:cuisine" Filter on cuisine (one or several)
-- "/locations/:location" Filter on location
+- "/locations/:location" Filter on location (city or country)

-- "/awards/:award" Filter on award (3 stars, 2 stars, 1 star, Bib Gourmand)
+If I had more time, I would:

+- added another filter for awards (1-2-3 stars, bib gourmand)
-If I had more time, I would improve error handling via middleware.
-I would also have improved filtering to enable combination of different filters.
+- improve error handling via middleware
+- improved filtering to enable combination of different filters

+I've tested the endpoints quite thoroughly and as far as I'm concerned they all work as intended.

 ## View it live